Cannabinoids & Terpenes

 Beautiful store, and the staff is beyond amazing.
 You’re not only treated respectfully and graciously, but they take the time to direct you to what you need without just trying to upsell you.
 You’re dealing with people who are not only compassionate, but educated and responsive to a patients needs.
 Also they are medical only which is a nice alternative to standing in a cattle line of demanding, obnoxious customers.
 This place is a class act!”

 112 Park Place

 9am – 7pm Sunday – Thursday

 9am – 9pm Friday – Saturday

 Check out our Rewards program!!

 Start earning rewards every time you shop at Design 710.
-Get updates on our promotions, events, and merch tailored just to you.
+Receive updates on our promotions and special events tailored just to you.